project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/How_to_upload_existing_content_using_sunbird.md

 ## Scenario

 XYZ Corp, is a global conglomerate with over ten thousand employees, spread across 7 locations.
 Employee training and enablement is one of the core values of the organization.
-The organization has many content and course creators, who use multiple source to ensure that employees are trained and upskilled.
-Before they opt for Sunbird platform, they already had many other existing contents with them.
-They can still upload the existing content to Sunbird platform to make it accessible to their current employers.
+Before the organization opted to use the Sunbird platform, they had a legacy system that employees accessed to train and upskill themselves.
+The legacy system has a large repository of content artifacts.
+These artifacts have to be uploaded into Sunbird so that employees can access them.
+The organization also creates content artifacts and courses using multiple resources on an ongoing basis.
+Content and course creators also need to upload all such new content into Sunbird.

-## Prerequisite
+## Prerequisites

 * Content creation access

-* You must have the content with unique object Id
+* Content artifacts with a unique object ID

 ## Intended Audience

-<b>Content Creator</b>: Users who can create, manage, and upload content
+* **Content Creator**: Users who have permissions to create, manage, and upload content artifacts

-<b> Content Reviewer</b>: Users who can review and publish the content
+* **Content Reviewer**: Users who have permissions to review and publish content artifacts

->Note: Reviewers cannot do any change in content.
-They can only review the content and send the review comments to the content creators for further changes or else; they can publish the content staightaway if there is no need to send any review comments.
+> Note: Reviewers cannot change any content.
+They can only send review comments to content creators for modifications or publish the content artifact directly, if no modifications are required.

 ## Overview

-Sunbird enables its adopter (users) to create, store, upload and consume  a wide variety of content.
+Sunbird enables users who have the appropriate permissions to create, store, upload and consume various types of content.
 Users with content creation right can create and upload content on Sunbird.

-Currently, Sunbird platform supports the following content formats:
+Currently, the Sunbird platform supports the following content formats:

 * Text (.pdf)